worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 });
 ```

-This function looks quite large, but it is mainly just updating the text boxes we added.
+This function looks quite long, but it's mainly just updating the text boxes we added.

-First, we loop through the board positions array that is passed from the server on the `state` payload.
-We check if there is a player in each block position.
-If there is a player, we write that player's symbol to the corresponding text box, found in the `boardSquares` array we created above.
+First, we loop through the board positions array that is passed from the server on the `state` payload, to check each block for a player positioned on it.
+If there is a player on a block, we write that player's symbol to the corresponding text box, found in the `boardSquares` array we created above.
 If there is no player in the block, i.e it's a `null` value, we write an empty string to the text block.

-Then we update the `statusLabel`, to show what is currently happening in the game.
+Then we update the `statusLabel` to show what is currently happening in the game.
 We use a [`switch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement to create logic for each of the possibilities.
-We write a different message, drawing from different data in the gameState object to the `statusLabel` text box depending on the status.
+We write a different message to the `statusLabel` text box depending on the status, drawing from data in the `gameState` object.

-Then we update the player's name text boxes.
-First we reset them, if any of the players has dropped out etc. Then we update the text boxes with the player's symbol and name.
+Next we update the player name text boxes.
+First we reset them, in case one of the players has dropped out.
+Then we update the text boxes with the players' symbols and names.
 Note that we first check if there are the corresponding players in the array.

-Now we are done with updating from the game state.
-If you run the game again and enter your name (make sure the server is also running), you should see something like this: **Note** Open the game window in a new tab so that requests to the repl server don't get blocked by the browser due CORS header 'Access-Control-Allow-Origin' not matching in the embedded window.
+Now that we're done with updating from the game state, let's try running the game again.
+Open the game window in a new tab so that requests to the repl server don't get blocked by the browser due to the CORS header 'Access-Control-Allow-Origin' not matching in the embedded window.
+Make sure the server is also running, and enter your name.
+You should see something like this:

 ![Open in new tab](/images/tutorials/27-tictactoe-kaboom/open-in-new-tab.png)

 ![Waiting for another player](/images/tutorials/27-tictactoe-kaboom/waiting.png)

 You can connect to your game in another browser tab, and enter another name.
 Then you should see both names come up, and the status message change to allow a player to make a move.
-Of course, we haven't yet implement the code to enable making a move from the UI, so let's do that now.
+Of course, we haven't yet implemented the code to enable making a move from the UI, so let's do that now.

 ## Handling player moves

 We want a player to be able to click on a block to place their move.
-Kaboom has a function [`mouseRelease`](https://kaboomjs.com/#mouseRelease) which we can use to handle mouse click events.
-All we'll need then is the position the mouse cursor is at, and map that to one of the board positions, using our `boardSquares` array to do the lookup.
-We can use the Kaboom function [`mousePos`](https://kaboomjs.com/#mousePos) to get the coordinates of the mouse.
-Let's implement that now:
+Kaboom has a function [`mouseRelease`](https://kaboomjs.com/#mouseRelease) that we can use to handle mouse click events.
+All we need then is the position the mouse cursor is at, and we can map that to one of the board positions using our `boardSquares` array to do the lookup.
+We'll use the Kaboom function [`mousePos`](https://kaboomjs.com/#mousePos) to get the coordinates of the mouse:

 ```js
 mouseRelease(() => {